teabolt/dcu_eng_comp_projects_dataset/README.md

 * Online results for `pdf to csv`
 * Online results for `pdf to excel`

-May need to do manual data fixing in some cases.

-Alternatively just CTRL+A the stripped PDF for all the text, where possible.
+Alternatively just copy all the text from a stripped PDF (using CTRL+A), where it's possible to do a selection.

 ### Parse the data from text files (TODO)

 Convert text or excel files into structured data.

-Python may be good for this.
+Python and Jupyter Notebook may be good for this.

+Adjust the source of data from the last step as needed.
+E.g. in 2019 one of the projects had students all with different programmes.
+It was easier to just list all the programmes after the list of students (though we lose information about which student is in which programme, that is not so necessary).
+For small anomaly cases, it's best to just adjust the data, instead of writing extra logic.

-### Combine data (TODO)
+### Combine or "version" the data (TODO)

+Make sure that the data format is consistent across the years.

-Combine structured data from the last step into one spreadsheet.
+If needed combine all the data into one file.

 ### Analyse/use the dataset (TODO)